Why the most boring midterm race in America matters big time

 Breaking News Emails

-APEX, North Carolina — The top of the blue wave approached a friendly suburban town on a beautiful afternoon as Democratic candidate Linda Coleman, 69, campaigned for Congress last week at a community college by a row of fresh pastel townhouses.
+APEX, N.C. — The top of the blue wave approached a friendly suburban town on a beautiful afternoon as Democratic candidate Linda Coleman, 69, campaigned for Congress last week at a community college by a row of fresh pastel townhouses.

 "I hope you'll vote for me, Linda Coleman," she said to voter after voter in a melodious drawl as they lined up at an early voting site.